What could possess someone to walk eight marathons in eight years? A (really) good cause.

 Can you tell me more about the connection Intrepid has to Vietnam?

 Vietnam was one of the first countries we ran trips in.
-I’d heard that Vietnam was opening up in 1992 and so put out a press release to see if anyone wanted to visit and the response was tremendous.
-Through the goodwill of our leaders, travellers and the local communities the tours were a success.
+I’d heard that Vietnam was opening up for travel in 1992 so I put out a press release to see if anyone wanted to visit and the response was tremendous.
+Through the goodwill of our leaders, travellers and the local communities, the tours were a success.
 I think we’ve felt a certain connection to Vietnam ever since, and it’s still one of our most popular destinations today.

 What does it mean to you, as a co-founder of Intrepid, to support this kind of work through the Intrepid Foundation?